Free Legal Guides

 Many factors can upset even the best financial plan.
 Illness, incapacity, the loss of a job, or a premature death can upset even the best financial plan.
 Fortunately, planning steps can provide considerable protection from these uncertainties of life.

 On average, nursing homes in New Jersey cost between $10,000 – $13,000 per month.
 As a result, paying for nursing homes can quickly impoverish most families.
 Learn how to protect your assets in the event you or your spouse need long-term care.
-Learn techniques to protect what you leave your children and grandchildren.
+Learn techniques to protect what you can leave your children and grandchildren.

 THE KEY ELEMENTS OF AN ESTATE PLAN